Malik0502/WebChess/README.md

 # Chess Website

 This project is an easy but functional chess website build with vanilla TypeScript and Vite.
-The goal is to create an interactive chess plattform in your browser.
+The goal is to create an interactive chess platform in your browser.

 ---